The England openers put on 166-run stand for the first wicket.

 “Absolutely, maybe in better terms.
 Maybe get the local lingo in there, which can sound harsher.
 Some harsh words will be exchanged between the coach and the bowling coach.
 That’s how he puts it across.
 It’s different.
 If he can’t, then you step in and say the same,” Shastri said.

-ALSO READ
+ALSO READ:

-Earlier in the day, vice-captain Rishabh Pant returned to the crease despite severe injury to his right foot.
-He showed immense grit, patience and discipline and brought up a gutsy fifty.
+Earlier in the day, vice-captain Rishabh Pant returned to the crease despite a severe injury to his right foot.
+He showed immense grit, patience, and discipline and brought up a gutsy fifty.
 However, the reports claimed that the southpaw has been advised to rest for the next six weeks and will miss the next Test.
 India added only 94 runs to their scorecard on the second day.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.